MisoMosiSpy/htop_deb_test/README.md

     - \*.dsc: file needed to build the binary package
     - \*.change: file need to upload the source package in lanuchpad
     - these files are created in the parent directory of the source
-    - build binary package: pbuilder-dist kinetic build ../

 13. Build the update binary package

-    - binary packages are build in an isolated build env with pbuiler
+    - binary packages are build in an isolated build env with **pbuiler**
     - create env for required release: `pbuilder-dist kinetic create`
     - build the binary deb package: `pbuilder-dist kinetic build ../htop_3.2.1-1ubuntu1.dsc`
     - the binary package will be avaiable in: `~/pbuilder/kinetic_result/htop_3.2.1-1ubuntu1_amd64.deb`